 Taking care of your teeth is essential for preventing oral health issues, including tooth decay and cavities.
 Cavity prevention involves brushing, flossing, and regular dental cleanings and exams.
 After a cavity forms, it needs to be treated.
 Untreated, a cavity only grows larger, causing serious problems.
-At Dailley Dental Care, we can treat your cavities, restoring the health of your mouth with composite dental fillings.
+At Dailley Dental Care in Berkeley CA, we can treat your cavities, restoring the health of your mouth with composite dental fillings.

 A cavity forms as the result of tooth decay.
 Tooth decay is caused by the erosion of your tooth enamel.
 Oral bacteria, which live in your mouth, feed on lingering sugars.
 As they eat, they produce harmful acids, which eat away at the enamel of your teeth.
 Brushing helps to keep the number of oral bacteria down, and it helps to eliminate the acids on your teeth.
 Ignoring your oral care routine, or simply missing certain areas of your mouth, gives the acids time to cause the formation of a small pit (cavity) in the enamel.
 Bacteria take up residence in this pit, and continue their destruction.
 Over time, the cavity grows larger.
 Untreated, it can begin to destroy the tooth, weakening it.
 It can also enter into the inner layer of the tooth, allowing bacteria in.
 If this happens, a painful infection can form.
 For these reasons, treating cavities as soon as they are noticed is very important.

 Amalgam vs. Composite Dental Fillings